LG G2 (OLED65G2) review: Stellar HDR images in a classy OLED package

 Advertisement

-The LG G2 is a high-end OLED that delivers state-of-the-art HDR images, increased brightness from last year’s G1, AI-enhanced processing, and incredibly accurate tone mapping.
+The LG G2 is a high-end OLED that delivers state-of-the-art HDR images, increased brightness over last year’s G1, AI-enhanced processing and incredibly accurate tone mapping.
 The design is gorgeous, the sound quality impressive, the gaming features extensive, and the smart platform easy to use but comprehensive in terms of choice.
 Simply put, you’ll struggle to find a better 4K TV this year.

 LG G2 OLED review: Key specifications